jukrb0x/Dimoji/README.md

 The born day of Dimoji (Dickemoji) `2021 0427`

 # ❓ WTH is this
-Dimoji is an alternative to Emoji, it's a dick-related epoch program.
+Dimoji is an alternative to Emoji, it's a dick-related epoch project.
+We hope our program will bring the world peace.

 The first phrase is making every dick can be represented in Emoji!
 Then we will figure a way to emojify each dick-emoji